gnnattack/SINGLE/README.md

 * `--seed`: a seed for reproducability

-Note: Every combination of attack mode and GNN is available, except for the combination of Edge attacks+Robust GCN
+Note: Every combination of attack mode and GNN is available, except for the combination of Edge attacks+Robust GNNs